The club was founded by the teacher James Allan in 1879. There was an appropriate title, “Teachers of Sunderland and the surrounding area.”

 In 1991, the top of the shield was repainted in black.
 The general concept remained unchanged.

 Above the shield is the motto “Consectatio Excellentiae” (“Pursuit of Excellence”).
 There is also a crushing wheel, symbolizing the dungeon.
-This is a tribute to the Durham County coal industry and a reminder that the Stadium of Light was built on the site of the old Monkwearmouth coal mine.
+This is a tribute to the Durham County coal industry and a reminder that the Stadium of Light was built on the old Monkwearmouth coal mine site.